RoseSecurity/Kuzco/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell help        Help about any command version     Print the CLI version
+  completion  Generate the autocompletion script for the specified shell fix         Diagnose configuration errors help        Help about any command recommend   Intelligently analyze your Terraform and OpenTofu configurations version     Print the CLI version

 Flags:
-  -a, --address string   IP Address and port to use for the LLM model (ex: http://localhost:11434) (default "http://localhost:11434")
-  -f, --file string      Path to the Terraform and OpenTofu file (required) -h, --help             help for kuzco
+  -h, --help   help for kuzco

-  -m, --model string     LLM model to use for generating recommendations (default "llama3.2") -p, --prompt string    User prompt for guiding the response format of the LLM model -t, --tool terraform   Specifies the configuration tooling for configurations.
-Valid values include: terraform and opentofu (default "terraform")
+Use "kuzco [command] --help" for more information about a command.
 ```

 ## Contributing